Grubb, Hene vie for Tyler City Council District 1

 Tyler City Council election will take place on May 1.

-Grubb is emphasizing his decades-long experience in business and nonprofits, including as director of the nonprofit People Attempting to Help, which is better known as PATH.
+Grubb is emphasizing his decades-long experience in business and nonprofits, including as director of People Attempting to Help, which is better known as PATH.

 He has owned and served as a president of an oil and gas company, worked on residential development projects and has served on the Neighborhood Revitalization Board.